Sandpiper Hill House Windmill: The Beard era

 Constructed in 1928, the windmill was one of three residential windmills from the nascent days of Montauk's development as a luxury retreat.
 This development was part of Carl Fisher's vision starting in 1926 to create an exclusive enclave for the successful.
 Despite the financial ruin Fisher faced due to the Great Depression, he persisted in drawing his affluent acquaintances to Montauk even after the 1929 stock market collapse.
 His efforts, though costly to him personally, succeeded in drawing numerous business magnates to the area for summer retreats and the construction of fishing lodges along the scenic cliffs.

 In 1972, renowned photographer Peter Beard bought land for a ranch in Montauk, New York, and acquired the windmill from the Sandpiper Hill House in Ditch Plains.
-He relocated it eight and a half miles to his property.
+He relocated it to his property.
 During its renovation, the windmill was hit by lightning, an event which inspired the name Thunderbolt Ranch.
 Throughout his lifetime, Thunderbolt Ranch became a hub for Beard's circle of writers, musicians, and artists.
 Beard had salvaged the windmill from the dismantled Sandpiper Hill House for $15,000, giving it a new home on his ranch.

 Peter Beard, born into New York high society, was the descendant of a railroad magnate on his maternal side and a tobacco fortune on his paternal side.
 His education spanned Buckley, Pomfret, and Yale.
 At 17, he ventured to Africa, capturing the experience with a Voigtländer camera gifted by his grandmother.
 Beard became well known within the global art and social circles.
 In 1972, he purchased the land in Montauk adjacent to Andy Warhol's estate for approximately $135,000—a property that would now be valued at over $20 million.
 His photography subjects on this estate included notables such as Truman Capote, Mick Jagger, and Jackie Onassis, whom he captured with his camera skinny dipping.

 Adjacent to Camp Hero and close to Deep Hollow Ranch in the Montauk Hills, the relocation to Thunderbolt Ranch established it as the easternmost dwelling on the South Fork of Long Island.
 Beard repurposed the windmill to serve as his living space, darkroom, studio, gallery, office, and storage for his archives.
 Kevin McCann, a filmmaker, described Thunderbolt Ranch as being unconventional, not focused on rearing livestock but rather famous for assembling a diverse mix of 'human stock'—a social tapestry of notable figures from the celebrity world.
 This included luminaries from entertainment as well as other distinguished personalities from various sectors such as science, politics, academia, business, culinary arts, and acquaintances he made throughout his journey.
 In 1981, supermodel Cheryl Tiegs and Peter Beard exchanged vows and the wedding celebration took place at Thunderbolt Ranch.